Mossberg 500: Design

 The action of the Shockwave is taken from Mossberg's 590 series of shotguns.
 It features the same sliding tang safety on the top rear of the receiver, twin action bars, and dual extractors seen on other models.
 The name is inherited from the manufacturer of the grip, Shockwave Technologies.
 Mossberg claims the grip reduces recoil.
 The Shockwave weighs 5.25 lb empty, holds five rounds in the magazine tube, and has a single brass bead front sight with no rear sight.
 Production began in 2017 with a 12 gauge model, adding 20 gauge and .410 bore models later.

 Legality

 In the United States, the Shockwave does not fit the definition of a shotgun as defined by the ATF, which says that shotguns have barrels over 18 in in length and are made to be fired from the shoulder.
 It avoids restriction as a short barrel shotgun under Title II of federal firearm laws by remaining over 26 in in length and not being made to have a shoulder stock.
 The ATF refers to the Shockwave as a non-NFA firearm.
 While legal without a tax stamp at a federal level, regulations also vary by state, thereby prohibiting purchase in some states.

+In Canada, the Shockwave is generally classified as a non-restricted firearm, as pump-action and other manually operated firearms with a fixed stock do not have a minimum factory barrel length requirement.
+The bird's head grip meant the Shockwave is deemed as a regular long gun similar to a Mare's Leg, and not a "handgun".